 Students in their second last semester before they graduate (ie. in fall for spring or summer graduation, or in spring for fall graduation):

-- are recommended to make an advising appointment with the Associate Chairman of CEIE to check that they will meet all degree requirements in their final semester; and
+- are recommended to make an advising appointment with the Associate Director of Undergraduate Programs, Lisa Nolder (email@example.com), to check that they will meet all degree requirements in their final semester.

 Students in their final semester must:

-- complete the GMU graduation survey on their account on Patriot Web; and
+- file the intent-to-graduate form and complete the GMU graduation survey on their account on Patriot Web; and

 - complete the graduation surveys for the Volgenau School and the CEIE Department available in the CEIE Department Office.

 Students planning a career in engineering practice should write the Fundamentals of Engineering (FE) examination administered by the National Council of Engineering Examiners and Surveyors (NCEES).
 This is a necessary step toward attaining Engineer-in-Training (EIT) designation, which is required to advance to Professional Engineer (PE) registration.
 Many civil engineering employers will not hire engineers who have not attained EIT designation, and PE registration is essential for most civil engineers’ careers in practice.

 The exam is designed for students in their final year of BS studies.
 CEIE undergraduates may attempt the exam if they are within 12 months of graduation.
 CEIE304 and CEIE404 are designed to familiarize students with FE exam style questions well before they attempt the real FE exam.

 Graduate students interested in attempting the exam who did not graduate from an ABET accredited program should explore their options through the NCEES site here and through the state in which they are seeking EIT designation.